krishna9452/autochain-prototype/README.md

 # AutobotChain-prototype
-# 🌡️ AutobotChain IoT Monitoring System
+# 🌡️ AutobotChain : Decentralized IoT Monitoring System

 AutoChain is a **decentralized IoT monitoring platform** that combines the power of **Solana blockchain**, **zero-knowledge proofs (zk-SNARKs)** using **Circom**, and a real-time **web dashboard** built with React.
 The system enables privacy-preserving and tamper-proof recording of environmental sensor data, with a focus on **temperature monitoring**.